Pope Francis in hospital for previously scheduled check-up | Health

 Pope Francis in hospital for previously scheduled check-up

-Pope Francis suffers from diverticulitis, a condition that can infect or inflame the colon, and he had an operation in 2021 to remove part of his colon.
+Pope Francis suffers from diverticulitis, a condition that can infect or inflame the colon, and had an operation at the Gemelli hospital in 2021 to remove part of his colon.
 Earlier this year, he said the condition had returned and that it was causing him to put on weight, but that he was not overly concerned.

-Pope Francis has gone to Rome's Gemelli hospital for a previously scheduled check-up, his spokesman Matteo Bruni said in a brief statement on Wednesday.
+Pope Francis has gone to Rome's Gemelli hospital for a previously scheduled check-up, his spokesman Matteo Bruni said in a brief statement on Wednesday, giving no further information.

-The pope, who is 86, earlier in the day took part in the weekly general audience and looked in good health.
-Pope Francis suffers from diverticulitis, a condition that can infect or inflame the colon, and he had an operation in 2021 to remove part of his colon.
+The 86-year-old pope earlier in the day attended the weekly general audience at the Vatican and appeared in good health.
+Pope Francis suffers from diverticulitis, a condition that can infect or inflame the colon, and had an operation at the Gemelli hospital in 2021 to remove part of his colon.

 Earlier this year, he said the condition had returned and that it was causing him to put on weight, but that he was not overly concerned.
 He did not elaborate.
 He also has a problem with his knee and alternates between using a cane and a wheelchair in his public appearances.